hitch-hiker42/hikes/Dynamic Programming/Matrix-chain Multiplication/problem-statement.md

 # Problem Statement:
 Since matrix-multiplication is associative (but not necessarily commutative), there may be more than one way to compute the product.
 Nevertheless, the path we choose greatly affects the number of calculations we make on the way.
-In this classic problem, we need to be make a set of decisions that minimizes the effort (well, at least for machines).
+In this classic problem, we need to make a set of decisions that minimizes the effort (well, at least for machines).

 Given a chain **<A<sub>1</sub>, A<sub>2</sub>, ..., A<sub>n</sub>>** of **n** matrices, where for **i = 1, 2, ..., n**,